mixerapi/collection-view/README.md

 ## Usage

+That's it, you're done.
 Perform `application/xml` or `application/json` requests as normal.
-You may also request view `.xml` or `.json` extension.
-This plugin will only modify collection (e.g. controller index action) requests, not item (e.g. controller view action) requests.
+You may also request by `.xml` or `.json` extensions.
+This plugin will only modify collections (e.g. controller::index action) requests, not item (e.g. controller::view action) requests.

 JSON Sample: